artag/Training/Notes_Elegant_Objects/Articles/2014-06-09_Objects_Should_Be_Immutable.md

 badge
-If no object methods can modify its state, no matter how many of them and how often are being called parallel—they will work in their own memory space in stack.
+If no object methods can modify its state, no matter how many of them and how often are being called parallel - they will work in their own memory space in stack.

 Goetz et al. explained the advantages of immutable objects in more details in their very famous book [Java Concurrency in Practice](http://amzn.to/2bQVqBr)